Investigating LLM Capabilities on Long Context Comprehension for Medical Question Answering: Conclusion

 Beyond complexities of modeling clinical notes, real-world records comprise heterogeneous data, including data from other sources and in other modalities.
 Our work poses limitations in the assessment of long-context by focusing only on the textual modality, something we aim to address in future work.

-Despite the in depth study of literature and our initial ablations in selecting a competitive RAG methodology, our work does not exhaustively examine the full potential of RAG under different settings, i.e. different retrievers and chunk sizes, in long-form medical QA.
+Despite the in-depth study of literature and our initial ablations in selecting a competitive RAG methodology, our work does not exhaustively examine the full potential of RAG under different settings, i.e. different retrievers and chunk sizes, in long-form medical QA.
 Finally, while we focus on Qwen-based models due to their competitive performance, we acknowledge that an evaluation of a wider range of LLMs could offer a more complete picture of the LLM landscape in long-form medical QA.
-Our analysis has also pointed to the limitations of current evaluation metrics, both in terms of assessing reasoning as well as lack of transparency in LLM as a judge metrics and how faithfulness can be truly assessed currently when additional information, not present in the benchmark, is added.
+Our analysis also highlights limitations in current evaluation metrics, specifically regarding the assessment of reasoning, the lack of transparency in LLM-as-a-judge frameworks, and the difficulty of accurately measuring faithfulness when benchmarks are supplemented with additional information.